Flipping Out: Role of Arginine in Hydrophobic Interactions and Biological Formulation Design: Introduction

-The molecular mechanism for arginine effects on protein stability remains elusive.
 In general, additive effects on protein stability are thought to be either direct or indirect.
-Direct mechanisms involve direct protein-additive interactions that drive stabilization, while indirect mechanisms influence protein stability by modulating the surrounding solvent structure.
+Direct mechanisms involve direct protein-additive interactions, while indirect mechanisms influence protein stability by modulating the surrounding solvent structure.
 It remains debated whether arginine acts primarily via a direct or indirect mechanism.
-Several studies called attention to direct interactions between arginine and aromatic residues \cite{tsumoto_role_2004, arakawa_suppression_2007, shukla_interaction_2010}, acidic residues \cite{eronina_dual_2014, vagenende_protein-associated_2013}, and hydrophobic moieties \cite{das_inhibition_2007, li_solubilization_2010}.
-Other studies have proposed clusters of free arginine molecules in solution enable the crowding out of protein-protein interactions \cite{schneider_investigation_2009, shukla_interaction_2010, schneider_arginine_2011, vagenende_protein-associated_2013}, or alteration of hydration shell water dynamics.\cite{santra_analyzing_2021, santra_influence_2022} The wide range of observations related to the role of arginine on protein stability suggests that arginine harbors diverse, context-dependent mechanisms.
+Several studies called attention to direct interactions between arginine and aromatic residues,\cite{tsumoto_role_2004, arakawa_suppression_2007, shukla_interaction_2010} acidic residues,\cite{eronina_dual_2014, vagenende_protein-associated_2013, ng_mechanism_2024} and hydrophobic moieties.\cite{das_inhibition_2007, li_solubilization_2010} Other studies have proposed clusters of free arginine molecules in solution enable the crowding out of protein-protein interactions,\cite{schneider_investigation_2009, shukla_interaction_2010, schneider_arginine_2011, vagenende_protein-associated_2013} or alteration of hydration shell water dynamics.\cite{santra_analyzing_2021, santra_influence_2022} The wide range of observations related to the role of arginine on protein stability suggests that arginine harbors diverse, context-dependent mechanisms.